 Ceylon is typically more expensive than cassia because it is sweeter and less pungent tasting.

 Ceylon cinnamon sticks or "quills" are graded in Sri Lanka according to their diameter, which varies between 0.24 in (6 mm) - 1.3 in (33 mm).
 There are also about seven different cultivars that are identified by the taste of the bark.

 Cassia cinnamon types are a darker red-brown color, stronger tasting and produce a single-layered thick, hard bark that is difficult, if not impossible, to crush by hand.
 They are also known to contain a higher amount of volatile oil content as well as the compound coumarin.

-The Ceylon species is composed of a softer thin bark with multiple layers that is easy to break.
+The Ceylon species is composed of a softer thin bark with multiple layers that are easy to break.
 It is often called "sweet cinnamon" because it has a sweeter less pungent flavor compared to cassia varieties.
 The bark, whether in stick or powdered form, is usually a lighter red-brown color.

-While both types of cinnamon have been found to have health benefits, cassia is known to comprise more coumarin content.
+While both types of cinnamon have been found to have health benefits, cassia is known to contain more coumarin content.
 Coumarin is a natural plant substance and aromatic compound that is especially high in two main foods: cassia cinnamon and tonka beans.
-It is also found in a number of different other foods, herbs and superfoods like celery, chamomile, green tea, clover, reishi and noni in lower amounts.
+It is also found in a number of other foods, herbs and superfoods like celery, chamomile, green tea, clover, reishi and noni in lower amounts.

 While in small quantities coumarin can be a health promoting substance, it has also been demonstrated in some studies to have hepatotoxic effects when consumed in high doses.
 Coumarin is moderately toxic to the liver and kidneys and has a median lethal dose of 275 mg/kg, which is a low toxicity level in relationship to other compounds, but not something you want to consume in large amounts.